Upstate Pullet Chain

 What's the refund policy?

-For the Pullet Chain, refunds are allowed only through the end of the registration period at 8:00am on March 12, 2018.
-Chicks will be ordered on March 12, 2018.
+For the Pullet Chain, refunds are allowed only through the end of the registration period.
 Once the chicks are ordered refunds will not be allowed.

 Can I also participate in the Laying Flock Project?